awefiown/awefiown.github.io/_posts/2015-03-06-on-truth-and-metaphor.md

 layout: post
 comments: true
 title: On Truth and Metaphor
-subtitle: an essay on nietzsche's use of metaphor
+subtitle: a philosophical essay of nietzsche's use of metaphor
 tags: [season of pisces, nietzsche, metaphor, truth, lying,   university writing]
 ---